 PCS offers a rigorous Upper School program which prepares students for application to competitive universities, colleges, and conservatories.
 A minimum of 18 credits is required for graduation, but many of our students graduate with 22-25 credits.

-Communication between student, parents, grade advisors, faculty and the administration, is encouraged.
-Since about one-third of our high school students live away from home, communication with the family is essential.
+Communication between students, parents, advisors, faculty and the administration is prioritized.
+Since about one-third of our high school students live away from home, communication with families is essential.

 The PCS Upper School is a vibrant, supportive, creative community that celebrates our students’ scholarly and professional successes.
 There is always space for students to grow, change, and try new things, even if they are deeply rooted in their professions.
 It is a place where the sometimes unconventional nature of professional life is recognized and fully understood by peers.
 It is a place that students come to know as their second home.

 A minimum of eighteen credits are required for graduation.
 Professional Children’s School’s curriculum is based on a four-year program, and it is recommended that college-bound students graduate with credits beyond the minimum, especially in sequential courses.

 Students generally carry five credits per year.
 Courses that meet five times per week receive one credit per year or one-half credit for semester offerings.
 Courses that meet less frequently receive less credit.

 Each student is required to take the following courses:

 |English||4 credits; including Senior English for all.
 ENL courses can be taken for equivalent credits.|

 |History||3 1/2 credits; including U.S. History and U.S. Government.
 ENL students: 3 credits.|